hobo05/java-employee-challenge/README.md

 6. I generated an [OpenFeign](https://github.com/OpenFeign/feign) client using [openapi-generator](https://github.com/OpenAPITools/openapi-generator)
 7. I used [Wiremock](https://wiremock.org/) to mock out the endpoints of the API and wrote tests against them (service and controller)
 8. I added Swagger annotations to the implemented API and exposed it using [springdoc](https://springdoc.org/)
+9. I wrote an alternative implementation of the controller `IEmployeeController` which uses built-in Spring features that would cut down on boilerplate code.
+It's called `IEmployeeControllerImproved` and the implementation is called `EmployeeControllerImproved`
+   - The `@Component` annotation is commented out, but it can be easily swapped out

 ## Comments on implementation